cs184-project-group-05/calorie_counter/README.md

 **Team Members**: Aaron Huang, Andy Ho, Cameron King, ChanChan Mao, Mathew Kramsch

 #### Description
 Calorie Diary is a mobile application that helps track your daily calorie consumption.
 It’s designed to help users consistently track their calorie intake through a fun, gamified interface.
-In addition, Calorie Diary offers social media functionality such as a leaderboard to celebrate your dietary achievements with other people.
-This app also uses Firebase authentication and database to keep your data secure and accessible from different devices.
+In addition, Calorie Diary offers a leaderboard social media functionality to celebrate your dietary achievements with other people.

 #### Audience
-This app is generally aimed at people who are looking to get started with working out and eating healthier or maintaining a healthy lifestyle.
-Since our application will allow for users to set a health goal of either gaining weight or losing weight, our target demographic includes both overweight and underweight users, as well as people who would just like to maintain a healthy diet and lifestyle.
+This app targets the general demographic of people who are looking to maintain a healthier lifestyle.
+Since our application allows for users to set a goal of either gaining weight or losing weight, our target demographic includes both overweight and underweight users, as well as people who would just like to maintain a healthy diet and lifestyle.

 #### Problem to Solve
-This app aims to retain the motivation that people have towards working out and eating healthy.
-People typically get motivated to start something, but they slowly lose the motivation to continue the process consistently on a daily basis.
-We hope that by gamifying and tying in social media aspects, people will be incentivised to consistently achieve their health and fitness goals.
-In addition, our application aims to solve the difficulty and hassle that people trying to stick to strict diets face.
-Our application will make the process of tracking daily caloric intake easier and more insightful, which will help users stick to their health goals.
+This app aims to retain the motivation that people have towards living a healthy lifestyle.
+People typically get motivated to start something, but often struggle with sticking to their goals consistently and building long-term healthy habits.
+By turning something as mundane as eating healthy into a game, and building a community of individuals striving for their health goals through the social media aspect of our application, people will be incentivised to consistently achieve their health and fitness goals.
+Our application also aims to solve the difficulty and hassle that people trying to stick to strict diets face.
+By making the process of tracking daily caloric intake easier and more insightful, our application helps users make measurable progress towards their health goals.

 #### Repository Structure
 TODO